VoidRunner87/pve_voxel_service/README.md

 When building the PVE mod, the AI needs to behave the same as a player would, and that include hits.

-This project then performs optimized calculations based on where the player and NPC ships are of a hit to a player ship.
+This project then performs optimized calculations based on where the player and NPC ships to hit another construct or ship.

 The service holds a maximum of a large cube of voxel data stored and voxel coordinates are bit compressed for better memory efficiency.